simonmichael/hledger/doc/manual.md

 - track time and report by day/week/month/project
 - get accurate numbers for client billing and tax filing

-hledger works on linux, mac and windows.
-People most often build the latest release with cabal-install, like so:
+hledger works on unix, mac and windows.

-    $ cabal update
-    $ cabal install hledger [hledger-web]
-    ...
-    $ hledger --version
-    hledger 0.22.1

-For more help with this, and other install options, see the [[installing|Installation Guide]].
+See [Download](download.html) for installation help.

 ## Usage